thelinuxlich/knockout.model/README.md

 * This plugin was created with Coffeescript class approach, so you should use it too or you'll have to write a lot of ugly javascript
 * Override the __urls attribute to set your RESTful routes
 * Override the __defaults attribute to set default values on model instance
+* Override the __transientParameters attribute to set values that will not save(convert to json or to js)
 * You can pass {__cache: true} to index() and show() alongside other request parameters to search local cache before triggering an AJAX request

 ## Model Methods